 This Is the Most Dangerous Pain Pill Ever (Plus the Others You Should Avoid)

-- Side effects: impairment of mental and physical performance, anxiety, and psychic dependence
+- Side effects: mental and physical impairment, anxiety, and psychic dependence

 First developed in Germany in 1923, Lorcet is a combination of hydrocodone and acetaminophen meant to treat moderate to severe pain.
 Producing “sensations of sedation,” this pain pill can be addicting.
 In 2014, Lorcet was reclassified to a Schedule II drug in order to make it harder to obtain.

 Next: A famous TV character struggled with this addiction.

 - The abuse rates of Vicodin have quadrupled over the last decade.